matthewwardrop/linux-surfacepro3/README.md

 * The multitouch patches add two-finger scroll support, but you lose secondary (right) click.
 You will be prompted when you run makepkg as to whether or not to use this.

+## Building

+To build this package, simply run:

+	makepkg

+You will need to have imported gpg keys for the Linux kernel maintainers:

+For Linus Torvalds (the major release key):

+gpg --recv-keys 79BE3E4300411886

+For Greg Kroah-Hartman's key (the stable patch release key):

+gpg --recv-keys 38DBBDC86092693E